MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/uwp.md

 ### 2.2.
 Start Mobile Center Push service

-In order to use Mobile Center, you need to opt in to the module(s) that you want to use, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
+In order to use Mobile Center, you need to opt in to the module(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.

 Add references to Mobile Center package and Mobile Center Push package: